wichtounet/CMakeLatex/CONTRIBUTING.md

 Contribute to CMakeLatex
 ========================

-You're welcome to contribute to this project.
+You're welcome to contribute to this project in several way.

 If you find issue in the project, post an issue using Github.
 Or directly fix the error by filling a Pull Request.